vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 ### Who?

 We expect participants to be proficient in "distro work".
-Core Developers and MOTUs would of course qualify, but also people working on their application for such a status.
+Core Developers and MOTUs would of course qualify, but people working on their application for such a status are welcome.
 For the latter category, +1 shifts are a good way to get exposure to some specific situations such as transitions, proposed migration, or merges.